jreisinger/docs/data/notes/sec/dns-attacks.md

 * getting free airport WiFi
 * use SSH over DNS to get through corporate FW
-* stealing sensitive information and malware finding command and control points
+* stealing sensitive information
+* malware finding command and control points

-In the last case, clients evade detection by breaking data down into query-sized chunks, disguising sensitive data as DNS queries, and sending them to malicious DNS servers on the far end who can unpack these queries and reconstruct the data.
+In the last two cases, clients evade detection by breaking data down into query-sized chunks, disguising sensitive data as DNS queries, and sending them to malicious DNS servers on the far end who can unpack these queries and reconstruct the data.